 - Resources are being shifted at five times the magnitude from outside sales to inside sales efforts (InsideSales.com).

 Looking at this data, it’s important to understand what is driving this fantastic growth in sales.
 One of the key driving forces is digital transformation.
 It affects the sales industry so profoundly that companies like SAP and IBM have started calling inside sales teams “digital sales.”
-Let’s talk about what digital sales transformation really means.#DigitalTransformation affects the sales industry so profoundly that companies like @SAP and @IBM started called #insidesales teams 'Digital Sales'.
-Learn more from @BobPerkins and @m_3jr #VisualizeSummit #DigitalSellingClick To Tweet
+Let’s talk about what digital sales transformation really means.

 Defining Digital Sales Transformation

 In the context of this article, digital sales transformation is not the same as your IT team’s definition for digital transformation, which involves changing back-end systems and operations within a company.
-What we’re focused on here is the digital sales transformation.
-It’s about sales technology that is changing the game for salespeople everywhere.
+What we’re focused on here is the digital sales transformation driven by innovative sales technology from a leading software development company, revolutionizing the way salespeople operate worldwide.

 Leveraging the Omnichannel Experience